vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 There are three main sections of the editor.
 1. The left part shows available components, which you can drag and drop to the middle part.
 It also contains the hierarchy of all the components in your UI, so you can easily navigate it.
 2. The middle part is your application rendered based on your FXML file.
-3. Current component inspector.
+3. On the right there is the current component inspector.
 You can edit various properties of the currently selected component here.
 Any component you select from the middle part of the hierarchy is shown in the inspector.

 ### Standalone
 Scene Builder can be [downloaded](https://gluonhq.com/products/scene-builder/) as a standalone application, which you can use to edit your FXML files.